©Camille MOIRENC - Côte d’Azur France

 Discover Villa Eilenroc at Cap d'Antibes

-VILLA EILENROC, EXCEPTIONAL RESIDENCE ON CAP D’ANTIBES
+VILLA EILENROC, AN EXCEPTIONAL RESIDENCE ON CAP D’ANTIBES

 A VILLA OPEN TO THE PUBLIC

-Plan your visit to the Villa Eilenroc.
+Plan your visit to Villa Eilenroc

-A REAL BOTANICAL CONSERVATORY
+A VERITABLE PLANT CONSERVATORY

-Bordered by the customs path that follows the contours of Cap d’Antibes and overlooking the Mediterranean, the Villa Eilenroc park is a pure delight: « A prodigious garden, thrown between two seas, where the most beautiful flowers in Europe grow,” wrote Maupassant one day.
-It has 2000 roses and fragrant plants, Aleppo pines and strawberry trees, ficus, holm oaks, olive trees and eucalyptus trees.
-A fairy-tale that continues with the Villa, a rare opportunity to share the private lives of those who, over a century ago, made a quiet coast a place of festivities and a true legend.
+Bordered by the customs path that follows the contours of Cap d’Antibes and overlooks the Mediterranean, the grounds of Villa Eilenroc are a pure delight: “A prodigious garden, thrown between two seas, where the most beautiful flowers in Europe grow”, wrote Maupassant one day.
+It boasts 2,000 roses and fragrant plants, Aleppo pines and arbutus trees, ficus, holm oaks, olive trees and eucalyptus.
+It’s an enchantment you’ll want to extend with a visit to the villa, a rare opportunity to share the intimacy of those who, over a century ago, turned a quiet coastline into a land of festivities, a veritable legend.